Program Structure and Leadership

 Faculty Council

-Meetings of Faculty Council are held three times a year and are open to the general public.
-Meeting dates are posted, along with the minutes of previous meetings on the Temerty Faculty of Medicine website.
+Meetings of the Faculty Council are held three times a year and are open to the general public.
+Meeting dates are posted, along with the minutes of previous meetings, on the Temerty Faculty of Medicine website.

-Faculty Council has a number of standing committees, the memberships of which are drawn from a combination of Council members and other individuals from the Faculty of Medicine.
-The standing committees include Boards of Examiners for each of the health professional programs, an Appeals Committee, an Education Committee, a Continuing Professional Development Committee, a Research Committee, and two procedural bodies: an Executive Committee and Striking Committee.
+Faculty Council has a number of standing committees, the memberships of which are drawn from a combination of Council members and other individuals from the Temerty Faculty of Medicine.
+The standing committees include Boards of Examiners for each of the health professional programs, two Boards of Medical Assessors (undergraduate and postgraduate), an Appeals Committee, an Education Committee, a Research Committee, and two procedural bodies: an Executive Committee and Striking Committee.

 Management Committees of the Dean

-In addition, there are four committees of Department Chairs: the All Chairs’ Committee, Basic Science Chairs’ Committee, Clinical Science Chairs’ Committee, and Rehabilitation Science Chairs’ Committee.
-Together, these management committees serve as a forum for discussion and receive updates about procedural issues in the Faculty, and at the University.
+In addition, there are five committees of Department Chairs: the All Chairs Committee, the Basic Science and Rehab Chairs Committee, the Clinical Chairs Committee, the Rehabilitation Science Chairs Committee, and the Temerty Medicine Finance Committee.
+Together, these management committees serve as a forum for discussion and receive updates about procedural issues in the Faculty and at the University.
 The committees ensure consistent operations among the portfolios.
-Further information about these committees can be found on the Faculty of Medicine Councils and Committees webpage.
+Further information about these committees can be found on the Temerty Faculty of Medicine Councils and Committees webpage.

 Decision-making in the MD Program

-The MD Program Executive Committee, which is chaired by the Associate Dean and consists of senior academic and administrative leaders, is advisory to the Associate Dean with respect to the overall management and strategic directions of the MD Program.
+The MD Program Executive Committee, chaired by the Associate Dean and comprising senior academic and administrative leaders, provides advisory support to the Associate Dean regarding the overall management and strategic direction of the MD Program.

 The MD Program Curriculum Committee has overall responsibility for the design, implementation, management, evaluation, and enhancement of the MD Program.
 The primary goal of the committee is to assure a learning experience that allows MD students to develop the knowledge, skills and attitudes that will prepare them optimally for entry into postgraduate programs and, ultimately, into medical practice.
 Co-chaired by the Associate Dean and an education scientist, the committee is comprised of senior academic and administrative leaders, as well as broad representation from key stakeholder groups, including students.
 The committee is supported by various sub-committees - summarized below - each of which reports to the Curriculum Committee.

-The Student Assessment and Standards Committee (SASC) is responsible for reviewing student assessment and feedback methodologies utilized by individual courses, ensuring that suitable methods of standard setting are being utilized, and making recommendations on issues of policy related to student assessment and feedback.
+The Student Assessment and Standards Committee (SASC) is responsible for reviewing student assessment and feedback methodologies used by individual courses, ensuring that suitable methods of standard setting are employed, and making recommendations on policy issues related to student assessment and feedback.

-The Test Committee is responsible for managing the program's examination bank, establishing best practices in test item generation and examinations, and implementation of the program's Progress Test and the integrated OSCE.
+The Test Committee is responsible for managing the program's examination bank, establishing best practices in test item generation and examinations, and implementing the program's Progress Test and the integrated OSCE.

 The Foundations Committee and Clerkship Committee are responsible for enabling the coordinated and collaborative implementation of the Foundations and Clerkship curricula, respectively.